Viruses: living or non-living?

-Viruses are responsible for some of the most dangerous and deadly diseases, including influenza, ebola, rabies, smallpox and COVID-19.
+Viruses are responsible for some of the world’s most dangerous and deadly diseases, including influenza, ebola, rabies, smallpox and COVID-19.
 Despite their potential to kill, these potent pathogens are in fact considered to be non-living, as alive as the screen that you are reading this article on.

 How is this possible?
-How can something as nasty as a virus spread so fast, reproduce and infect other living things, but not be considered a living creature?
-The answer is complex and has been a subject of debate since the moment viruses were first named in 1898.
+How can something as nasty as a virus spread so fast, reproduce, and infect other living things, but not be considered a living creature?
+The answer has been a subject of debate since the moment viruses were first named in 1898.

 What do we mean by ‘alive’?

-There is no single undisputed definition that offers a hallmark of life.
-Some of the more common questions to distinguish between living and non-living things are as follows.
-Does it have its own biological ‘machinery’ to replicate?
+There is no single undisputed definition of life.
+Some of the more common questions to distinguish between living and non-living things are Does it have its own biological ‘machinery’ to replicate?
 Does it multiply through cellular division?
 Does it have a metabolism?

 For each of these questions, viruses receive a fail.

 Why don’t they fit the bill?

 In order to replicate, viruses must first hijack the reproductive equipment of a host cell, redirecting it to ‘photocopy’ the genetic code of the virus and seal it inside a newly formed container, known as the capsid.
-Without a host cell, the virus simply can’t replicate.
+Without a host cell, they simply can’t replicate.

 They fail the second question for the same reason.
 Unlike other living organisms that can self-divide, splitting a single cell into two, viruses must ‘assemble’ themselves by taking control of the host cell, which manufactures and assembles the viral components.